Harald Fairhair: Heimskringla

 In the Saga of Harald Fairhair in Heimskringla (written around 1230), which is the most elaborate although not the oldest or most reliable source to the life of Harald, it is written that Harald succeeded, on the death of his father Halfdan the Black Gudrödarson in Rondvatnet, to the sovereignty of several small, and somewhat scattered kingdoms in Vestfold, which had come into his father's hands through conquest and inheritance.
-His protector-regent was his mother's brother Guthorm.
+His protector-regent was his mother's brother duke Guthorm.
 He is described as the descendant of the Yngling-dynasty, whose history is described earlier in the work.

 The unification of Norway is something of a love story.
 It begins with a marriage proposal that resulted in rejection and scorn from Gyda, the daughter of Eirik, king of Hordaland.
 She said she refused to marry Harald "before he was king over all of Norway".
 Harald was therefore induced to take a vow not to cut nor comb his hair until he was "þjóðkonungr" (people-king) of Norway, and when he was justified in trimming it ten years later, he exchanged the epithet "Shockhead" or "Tanglehair" (Haraldr lúfa) for the one by which he is usually known.

 In 866, Harald made the first of a series of conquests over the many petty kingdoms which would compose all of Norway, including Värmland in Sweden, which had sworn allegiance to the Swedish saga-king Erik Eymundsson (whose historicity is not confirmed).
 Marching up through the Uplands and into Trondheim and then south along the coast Harald subdued many petty kings.
 Snorri credits his success to excellent leadership by him and his uncle Guthorm, as well as military reforms and his hard tax policy.
-The taxes demanded by Harald were much higher than other kings and a third of the revenues where given to his jarls.
+The taxes demanded by Harald were much higher than other kings and a third of the revenues were given to his jarls.
 This made jarls and rich farmers flock to his cause to enrich themself.
 One of these was Håkon Grjotgardsson of Trondheim who allied with Harald and married off his daughter Åsa to him.
 Harald established the royal estate of Hlade in Trondheim and Håkon became the first of the Earls of Lade, a family which would be one of the dominating forces in Norway for the next 150 years.
 Harald's third principal ally was Rognvald Eysteinsson, jarl of Møre.
 Snorri describes Rognvald as Harald's closest friend and the one to coin the name "Fairhair".
 Harald is said to have fathered Bjørn Farmann and Olav Geirstadalv with Rognvald's sister Svanhild, ancestors of the famous Christian kings Olav Tryggvason (named after his grandfather Olav Geirstadalv) and Olav the Holy.